nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/High_Level_Design_Notes/High_Level_Design_Byte_Byte_Go/03_Back_Of_The_Envelope_Estimation/README.md

  * Commonly asked back-of-the-envelope estimations: QPS, peak QPS, storage, cache, number of servers, etc. You can practice these calculations when preparing for an interview.
 Practice makes perfect.

-Some tips to take into consideration:

- * Rounding and approximation - don't try to calculate 99987/9.1, round it to 100000/10 instead, which is easier to calculate.
- * Write down your assumptions before going forward with estimations
- * Label your units explicitly.
-Write 5mb instead of 5.
- * Commonly asked estimations to make - QPS (queries per second), peak QPS, storage, cache, number of servers.

 Congratulations on getting this far!
 Now give yourself a pat on the back.
 Good job!

 # Reference materials